-The farm is set in a corner of the park known as Tatton Dale and was, in its heyday, at the heart of the vast Egerton estate feeding family, guests and staff at the Mansion, as well as servicing the park and the outlying properties.
-The perfect day out with the kids, the farm provides a picture of rural life where time has ‘stood still’ since the 1930s and traditional breeds are still resident.
+The 40 acre working farm is set in a corner of the park known as Tatton Dale and was, in its heyday, at the heart of the vast Egerton estate feeding family, guests and staff at the Mansion, as well as servicing the park and the outlying properties.
+We've brought this story to life through our fascinating 'Field to Fork' project.

 Farm Gift Shop

-You will find the Farm Gift Shop next to the Farm entrance and has a wide choice of gifts and souvenirs, ideal for presents, treats or a reminder of your visit.
+You will find the Farm Gift Shop next to the Farm entrance.
+Choose from a wide choice of gifts and souvenirs, ideal for presents, treats or a reminder of your visit.

 A Rare Breeds Farm